hieuvp/learning-python/advanced-tutorials/list-comprehensions/README.md

 print("numbers  = %s" % numbers)

-# Using a List Comprehension,
-# create a new list out of the list "numbers",
+# Using a "List Comprehension" to create a "new_list" out of the list "numbers",
 # which contains only the positive numbers from the list, as integers
 new_list = [int(number) for number in numbers if number > 0]
 print("new_list = %s" % new_list)